UN envoy says 'reasonable grounds' to believe Hamas committed sexual violence on Oct. 7

 At the Nova music festival and its surroundings, Patten said, “there are reasonable grounds to believe that multiple incidents of sexual violence took place with victims being subjected to rape and/or gang rape and then killed or killed while being raped.”

+“There are further accounts of individuals who witnessed at least two incidents of rape of corpses of women,” Patten said.
+“Other credible sources at the Nova music festival site described seeing multiple murdered individuals, mostly women, whose bodies were found naked from the waist down, some totally naked,” some shot in the head, some tied to trees or poles with their hands bound.

 On Road 232 — the road to leave the festival — “credible information based on witness accounts describe an incident of the rape of two women by armed elements,” Patten said.
-Other reported rapes couldn’t be verified during their time in Israel.
+Other reported rapes and gang rapes couldn’t be verified and require investigation.

+“Along this road, several bodies were found with genital injuries, along with injuries to other body parts,” she said.
+“Discernible patterns of genital mutilation could not be verified at this time but warrant future investigation.”

 At Kibbutz Be’eri, Patten said, her team “was able to determine that at least two allegations of sexual violence widely repeated in the media, were unfounded due to either new superseding information or inconsistency in the facts gathered.”